Edo: Presiding Officers, Observer commend electoral process in Ward 4

 “INEC has done its beat and it is quite commendable, the commencement of the exercise is also commendable, as you can see the large turnout of voters in the ward.

-“On the part of security too, they are well on the ground to ensure peaceful polls,” he said.
+“On the part of security too, they are well on ground to ensure peaceful polls,” he said.
+(NAN)